Next rated chess tournament on Nov 3rd (Sunday), scroll down for registration details.

 About Us

-The Way of the Board chess club has club meetings every Saturday morning for young beginner, beginner and intermediate players to learn chess and play the game, and is a program offered by the Way of the Sword Fencing, Archery, and Chess Club.
+The Way of the Board chess club has weekly club meetings for young beginner, beginner, intermediate, and advanced players to learn chess and play the game, and is a program offered by the Way of the Sword Fencing, Archery, and Chess Club.
 The club usually has a tournament once a month on Sunday afternoons for beginner and intermediate scholastic players.
 Private lessons available on weekends and weekday afternoons to help players elevate their gameplay.
 For all classes, players are required to solve at least 2-3 chess puzzles daily.
 Workbooks are suggested for each class and are available for purchase online or at the club.

-Rated tournament for scholastic and adult players.
+Rated tournament for scholastic and adult players in September.
 Estimated event time is 2:00 - 6:00 PM.
+Registration open, register early for the early bird discount!

 PTA Sponsored Chess Tournament